dockstore/dockstore-ui/app/docs/markdown/launch.md

 ## Next Steps

 While launching tools and workflows locally is useful for testing, this approach is not useful for processing a large amount of data in a production environment.
 The next step is to take our Docker images, described by CWL/WDL and run them in an environment that supports those descriptors.
 For now, we can suggest taking a look at the environments that currently support and are validated with CWL at [https://ci.commonwl.org/](https://ci.commonwl.org/) and for WDL, [Cromwell](https://github.com/broadinstitute/cromwell).

+For developers, you may also wish to look at general commercial solutions such as [Google dsub](https://github.com/googlegenomics/task-submission-tools) and [AWS Batch](https://aws.amazon.com/batch/).